 Neural changes have a 2-way channel with mental capacities.
 Just like mental capacities have a 2-way channel with neural changes.
 One affects the other in both directions.

-Some cultures have different ways to conceptualize ideas and have different words for it.
+Some cultures have different ways of conceptualizing ideas and have different words for them.
 The Kuuk Thaayorre people from Pormpuraaw (west of Cape York) don’t have words for left and right.
 They always speak in terms of north, south, east, and west.
 They even locate objects based on these directions.
 For example, they can point to a rock and say it is northwest of me.
-This cultural quirk has positively affected their direction orientation and spatial reasoning, making them better than us – we, the traditional ‘left-right’ people.
+This cultural quirk[4] has positively affected their direction orientation and spatial reasoning, making them better than us – we, the traditional ‘left-right’ people.

 Another example of a debated phenomenon is the extensive vocabulary the Inuits have for snow.
 Turns out they have many different words and this may be due to the dominance of snow in their area which has conditioned their senses to perceive subtle differences.
 Here is a detailed account of it.
 Most of us from non-snowy regions call all things white, soft and falling from the sky snow.

-These differences further affect ones readiness to assess something ‘intelligently.’
-One isn’t stupid if they can’t differentiate between multiple types of snow.
+These differences further affect one’s readiness to assess something ‘intelligently.’
+One isn’t stupid if one can’t differentiate between multiple types of snow.
 The context matters.
-Similarly, one isn’t more intelligent because they can recognize everyone’s voices perfectly.
-Such differences are abundant and there are transfer effects (such a sensitivity helping in a different domain) in noticing changes that could contribute to higher or lower IQ via some regimented practice.
+Similarly, one isn’t more intelligent because one can recognize everyone’s voices perfectly.
+Such differences are abundant.
+And there are transfer effects (a skill in one domain helping in a different domain) in noticing changes that could contribute to higher or lower IQ.

 These factors contribute to what we call intelligence.
 Now IQ is not intelligence.
 What people often misunderstand is that IQ is a number that correlates with many abilities that predict intelligence – verbal ability, attention span, memory, etc.